-By the number of troopers and hours spent for training the general public and number of brochures of information passed out.
+This will be measured by the number of troopers and hours spent for training the general public and number of brochures of information passed out.
+This will also be measured by the attendance of the outreaches.

-8 - State Safety Data Quality (SSDQ)
+Part 2 Section 8 - State Safety Data Quality (SSDQ)